casper-network/casper-node/utils/nctl/docs/usage.md

 ## Summary

 Using nctl one can spin up either a single or multiple test networks.
 Each network is isolated in terms of its assets - this includes port numbers.
-The nctl commands parrameter defaults are set for the general use case of testing a single local 5 node network.
+The nctl commands parameter defaults are set for the general use case of testing a single local 5 node network.
 You are encouraged to integrate nctl into your daily workflow so as to standardise the manner in which the network is tested in a localised setting.